Integration between an ERP and a planning & scheduling application like frePPLe remains a magic subject surrounded by myths, mystery, and smoke.

-The bulk of the effort should go in correctly understanding the context and meaning of data in both systems and making the correct mapping from a business point of view.
+Most of your efforts should go in correctly understanding the context and meaning of your data in both systems and making the correct mapping from a business point of view.

 2) Your ERP data extract needs to be a complete and consistent snapshot

-A planning application needs an accurate and complete vision of the current status.
+A planning application needs an accurate and complete vision of your current status.

-Elements in this class are inventories, open sales orders, open purchase orders, open manufacturing orders (work in progress)…
+- Dynamic information which changes from day to day.
+Elements in this class are inventories, open sales orders, open purchase orders, open manufacturing orders (work in progress), etc.

-For the static data, a mapping needs to be created between the data model of the ERP and frePPLe.
+For the static data, you need to create a mapping between the ERP data model and frePPLe.

 We typically start from identifying the data that needs to be populated in frePPLe from the frePPLe data requirements and then work out the mapping with the ERP data.

-A purchase order was placed with your supplier, and you are currently receiving the ordered material in your warehouse.
-The material may spend some time in quality control process before is booked in inventory.
+A purchase order was placed with your supplier, and you receive the ordered material in your warehouse.
+The material may spend some time in quality control process before it is booked in inventory.